 While we are focused on driving comparable store sales and managing our expenses, our revenue and profitability growth will primarily come from opening new stores.
 The core elements of our business model are procuring great deals, offering extreme values to our customers and creating consistent, predictable store growth and margins.
 In addition, our new stores generally open strong, immediately contributing to the growth in net sales and profitability of our business.
 We plan to achieve continued net sales growth, including comparable stores sales, by adding stores to our store base and by continuing to provide quality merchandise at a value for our customers as we scale and gain more access to purchase directly from major manufacturers.
-We also plan to leverage and expand our Ollie's Army database marketing strategies.
-In addition, we plan to continue to manage our selling, general, and administrative expenses ("SG&A") by continuing to make process improvements and by maintaining our standard policy of reviewing our operating costs.
+We also plan to leverage and expand our Ollie's Army database.
+In addition, we plan to continue to manage our selling, general, and administrative expenses ("SG&A") by continuing to make process improvements and by maintaining our strong expense control discipline.